Roundtable: Sales Force Management 13125Roundtable: Sales Force Management

 When I'm expounding to my reps and asking for more sales interactions with key positions and key opinion leaders, for instance, I make it very clear that those peoples' opinions should not be considered for sale.
 Because if they are, they are also for sale to somebody else with much deeper pockets that we couldn't compete with.

-Our company is also subject to two significant types of reporting requirements that limit the potential for abuses.
+Miller: Our company is subject to two significant types of reporting requirements that limit the potential for abuses.
 First, because we have a contract to supply the Veterans Administration (VA), we have to report all of our deals to the government.
 And second, because we are a publicly traded company, the Sarbanes-Oxley Act requires that we follow the rules for revenue recognition, making sure that we have delivered on every verbal or written promise to every customer we've sold to.
 It costs companies a lot of money to track this kind of stuff, and those costs are especially stiff for small companies.

 So ethics guidelines are only one means that companies can use to control sales practices.
 From a practical standpoint, reporting requirements such as those imposed by a VA contract or by the Securities and Exchange Commission's revenue recognition laws can be just as important.